The Application Process

 Obtain a local Paraguayan police certificate, complete Interpol checks, organise translations and notarial legalisations. -

-Submit your residency application
+Submit your temporary residency application

-File everything with Dirección General de Migraciones, provide biometrics, and pay official fees. -
+File everything with Dirección General de Migraciones, provide biometrics, and pay official fees (Gs.
+2,787,550 / ~USD 380 since 1 July 2025). -

 Obtain your Paraguayan ID card (cédula)